Skip to content

 Launch Moodle

-Once everything is set up, you can launch Moodle on your Windows WSL installation by going to a specific web address in your browser.
-This will start the Moodle setup wizard.
+Launching Moodle on your Windows WSL installation is done by visiting a specific web address in your browser after setup is complete.
+This action starts the Moodle setup wizard, guiding you through the final steps.

 Open your browser and go to: